Skip to content

 Running the Mars example

-configs/scenarios/mars_static_rover.yaml reproduces a surface receiver that ingests the MARCONI constellation ephemerides from ephemeris/MARS/.
+configs/scenarios/mars_case.yaml reproduces a surface user that ingests the MARCONI constellation ephemerides from ephemeris/MARS/.
 These tracks are provided in the JCRF inertial frame and the scenario’s frames block requests a JCRF → MARS-IAU conversion, so make sure the referenced SPICE kernels include the NAIF leapseconds file plus Mars frame/orientation kernels (e.g., data/SPICE/mars_iau2000.tf and data/SPICE/mars_pa_de440_2000-2050.bpc).

 Run the full pipeline with:

-poetry run acons all --config configs/scenarios/mars_static_rover.yaml --run-dir outputs/mars_static
+poetry run acons all --config configs/scenarios/mars_case.yaml --run-dir outputs/mars_static

 Swap in ingest, simulate, or estimate if you only need a subset of the flow just like the lunar example.